Maplespyder/NIN-Guide/_posts/2024-07-04-nin-DT-comprehensive-guide.markdown

 That means you should <b>always</b> fit in x3 Raijus <img src="https://lds-img.finalfantasyxiv.com/d/aaf631010c04fc9685247fe855060f640dff89f7.png" style="width:15px" /> into Dokumori.
 And 1-2 addional GCDs based on how Dokumori was weaved.

+There is an <b class="pb">additional optimization</b> regarding 2-minute windows where Kunai's Bane is late woven to catch +1 GCD.
+It's a bit tight and therefore can be found here: [Further Optimization](https://maplespyder.github.io/NIN-Guide/2024/07/04/nin-advanced-optimization.html)

 #### Examples

 <div style="text-align: center;">